How will we know if the US economy is in a recession?

 Still, there are reasons to expect that a recession, if it does come, will prove to be a comparatively mild one.
 Many employers, having struggled to hire after huge layoffs during the pandemic, may decide to retain most of their workforces even in a shrinking economy.

-Fed officials have made clear they’re willing to tip the economy into a recession if necessary to defeat high inflation, and most economists believe them.
+Fed officials have made clear that they’re willing to tip the economy into a recession if necessary to defeat high inflation, and most economists believe them.
 Many analysts envision a recession beginning as early as the April-June quarter this year.